meltingice/CamanJS/README.md

 ### Browser

-The browser tests are run by Testacular.
+The browser tests are run by Karma.
 It will start up Chrome, Firefox, and Safari in the background.
-If you're running Windows, you will want to remove Safari by editing `test/testacular.conf.js`.
+If you're running Windows, you will want to remove Safari by editing `test/karma.conf.js`.
 You can minimize each of these browsers if desired.
 It will automatically run tests after CamanJS is recompiled by the Cakefile as well.

-**Because it prefers to be installed globally, Testacular is a soft dependency.**
+**Because it prefers to be installed globally, Karma is a soft dependency.**

 **Install**
 ```
-npm install -g testacular
+npm install -g karma
 ```

 **Run**
 ```
-testacular start test/testacular.conf.js
+karma start test/karma.conf.js
 ```

 # Project Contributors